Harmiox/discord-trivia/README.md

 The bot's framework natively supports text localization if you and your fellow server members happen to speak a different language.
 For documentation on how to setup your own localization .lang file(s) then visit [yamdbf's localization guide](https://yamdbf.js.org/indev/tutorial-LocalizationGuide.html).

 ## Plugins
 The bot's framework natively supports plugins.
 For documentation on the framework please visit [yamdbf](https://yamdbf.js.org/indev/index.html).
+You can also find plugin examples [here](https://yamdbf.js.org/indev/tutorial-PluginList.html).